merely-useful/py-rse/index.md

 >
 > --- Terry Pratchett\index{Pratchett, Terry}

-Git would be worth using if all it did was keep track of our work, but two of its more advanced features allow us to do much more.
+Two of Git's advanced features let us to do much more than just track our work.
 \gref{Branches}{git_branch} let us work on multiple things simultaneously in a single repository;
 \gref{pull requests}{pull_request} (PRs) let us submit our work for review, get feedback,